moebius-rex/primes/README.md

 ### Maven errors

-On Ubuntu, the `mvn clean` command invoked by running `make clean` on the top-level Makefile has been seen to cause the following messages to be written to the console.
-The messages do not appear to affect behavior in any way and can be ignored:
+On Ubuntu, the `mvn clean` command invoked by running `make clean` on the project top-level `Makefile` has been seen to cause the following messages to be written to the console.
+The messages do not appear to affect behavior in any way and can probably be ignored:

 ```
 WARNING: An illegal reflective access operation has occurred